+Each lecture is paired with a homework assignment that involves a short project where you to lookup some information and/or complete some kind of activity.
 To earn top marks, you must use these assignments to demonstrate that you understand the course material well enough to make connections between the different topics we cover.
 A student of astronomy should be able to answer open-ended questions by combining multiple ideas supported with evidence.
+Homework is accepted late a 20% per day penalty.